Rizurf-Development-Team/rizurf_software_interview_case_study_intermediate/README.md

 ### Case Study Question

-RoomCare is a room-rental service system which helps customer rent a room in one of their real estate property in South View Serviced Apartment.
+RoomCare is a room-rental service system which helps customer rent a room in one of their real estate property in Kuala Lumpur.
 In order to enchance the user experience, the company has taken an oppurtunity to introduce a mobile application fully equipped with user functionality as shown below.
 Your job as a Software Engineer is to create a mobile application with the following functionalities with the help of an interesting UI.

 ### Case Study Requirements

 _You application should include a fully functional application equipped with an UI/UX design of your choice._
-_To make your applicant stand out, you may use other database technologies which are not commonly used such as SQL and MySQL._
+_To make your applicant stand out, you may use other database technologies which are commonly used such as SQL and MySQL._

 #### Administrator